 The final result is the client is unhappy and you as a wedding photographer lose money in spite of working so hard.

 Most photographers are afraid of talking about wedding contracts with their clients.
-The common reason quoted is that they are afraid of losing the wedding.
+The common reason quoted is that they are afraid of losing the wedding client.
 They are fearful of how they will be perceived by their couples.

 I am breaking this myth.
 Guys this is 2021 and you will be perceived as a professional who knows his craft as well as business.

 Ask yourself why you are not okay with being professional.

 I will suggest goto a professional legal expert as it is a one-time cost.
 You will be using the same contract and the only thing that will change for every assignment is the client and event details.
 But even if you plan to use our free wedding photography contract template (link below), I will suggest don’t copy/paste every clause.